-Structural Performance of High Strength Concrete Columns Confined with CFRP Sheets
+Confinement of High Strength Concrete Columns with CFRP Sheets

-N. Chikh, M. Gahmous, R. Benzaid
+A. Bourouz, N. Chikh, R. Benzaid and A. Laraba

-Abstract-An experimental study has been carried out on axially loaded short and slender high strength concrete columns confiened with carbon fiber-reinforced polymer (CFRP) sheets.
+Abstract-An experimental study has been carried out on axially loaded short and slender high strength concrete columns confined with carbon fiber-reinforced polymer (CFRP) sheets.
 A total of 48 specimens were loaded to failure in axial compression and investigated in both axial and transverse directions.
 The parameters considered for circular and square columns are: the number of wrap layers and the slenderness of the columns.
 Compressive stress, axial and hoop strains have been recorded to evaluate the stress-strain relationship, ultimate strength and ductility of the specimens.
 Results demonstrate that composite wrapping can enhance the structural performance of RC columns in terms of both maximum strength and ductility.
-The efficiency of the confinement was very sensitive to the specimen cross section geometry but increase with the number of CFRP layers.
-Inceasing the strengthened columln's slenderness ratio, within the values considered, shows small effect ont their load carrying and deformation capacities.
+The efficiency of the confinement was very sensitive to the specimen cross section geometry but increase with the number of CFRP lavers.
+Increasing the strengthened column's slenderness ratio, within the values considered, shows small effect on their load carrying and deformation capacities.

-Index Terms-RC Column, CFRP, confinement, slenderness, axial load, shape section, strength.
+Keywords- CFRP, confinement, RC Column, strength.